Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 Substance Abuse Counselor Salaries in Louisville, Lexington, Bowling Green, and Throughout Kentucky

 According to the Bureau of Labor Statistics (BLS), the median salary for substance abuse counselors in Kentucky is $47,060 as of May 2023.
 Entry-level salaries are around $30,910.
-The top-earning counselors in the state make about $84,630 and up.
+The top-earning counselors in the state earn about $84,630 or more.

-- Louisville.
-As of May 2023, the median substance abuse counselor salary in Louisville is $49,070.
-Entry-level professionals typically make around $34,040 while their more experienced colleagues make more than $94,480.
+- Louisville: As of May 2023, the median substance abuse counselor salary in Louisville is $49,070.
+Entry-level professionals typically earn around $34,040, while their more experienced colleagues earn more than $94,480.

 Substance Abuse Counselor Degree Options in Kentucky

 If earning a degree is part of your plan, colleges and universities across Kentucky offer degrees at multiple levels.
 For example, Brescia University in Owensboro offers a bachelor’s degree in substance use disorder counseling.
-You can take classes online and on-campus.
-Brescia also has an associate addictions counseling program.
+You can take classes online and on campus.
+Brescia also has an associate-level addiction counseling program.

 Northern Kentucky University in Highland Heights offers a BS in human services and addiction.
 Through the program’s 360-hour practicum, you can gain valuable hands-on experience before graduation.